7h3w4lk3r/pyback/README.md

 .
 ANY COMMAND not included in the help banners will be executed as system shell commands so be carefull with that.

-# To Do
-.
-Add more post-exploitation modules
-.
-Add a low-level port scanner

 # Changelog
 #### see changelogs for different versions [here](https://github.com/7h3w4lk3r/pyback/blob/master/CHANGELOGS.md)